August 29, 2024

-Current homeowners are reluctant to put their homes on the market which would mean trading in their current 3.0-3.5% mortgage rate for a 6.5% rate.
-As a result, the supply of homes on the market for realtors to show their clients remains very low But going forward if the inflation rate continues to shrink and the Fed begins a protracted period of easing monetary policy in September, mortgage rates should decline.
+But going forward if the inflation rate continues to shrink gradually and the Fed continues to ease monetary policy, mortgage rates should decline.
 As rates decline more current homeowners should be willing to put their houses on the market.
 As supply increases prices will be relatively unchanged or even decline somewhat.
 And with continuing job gains and rising wages, consumer income should continue to climb.
-All of these factors should boost housing affordability between now and yearend.
-A median-income earning family today has 3% less income than is required to purchase a median-priced home.
-By yearend we expect them to have 10% more income than required.
-That has to boost both existing and new sales as we approach yearend.
+All of these factors should boost housing affordability in the months ahead.
+A median-income earning family today has almost exactly enough income to purchase a median-priced home.
+By the end of next year we expect them to have 15% more income than required.
+That has to boost both existing and new sales as we move into the new year..

 This series on pending home sales is collected by the National Association of Realtors and represents contracts signed, but not yet closed, on existing home sales.
 Thus, it is both a leading indicator of existing home sales and housing market activity in general.
 Not all these contracts go to completion.
 The buyer may not qualify for a mortgage, the house may not appraise at a sufficiently high value, or the house may fail the buyer’s inspection.
 But the series is clearly indicative of changes in housing market activity.